bartificer/programming-by-stealth/docs/tidbit3.md

 There are two very different ways of using other people's code.
 You can copy and paste it into your project, (by taking one or more files and copying them into your source folder, or, even just copying-and-pasting some classes or functions), or you can use a package manager of some kind.

 Whenever possible, use a package manager, because that way your dependencies are explicitly included in your project's metadata.
-That's why we are using NPM — our dependencies will be listed in `package.json` in a computer-readable format.
+That's why I chose to introduce NPM in the programming by stealth series — our dependencies will be listed in `package.json` in a computer-readable format.

 The reason to do this is to make it possible for computers to help you audit your dependencies, which brings me to my second tip: